toomanybugs1/EnchantmentsPlus/readme.md

 ## TooManyBugs Fork

 Hello, I periodically update this fork to work with newer versions of spigot.
 Feel free to use a release as I post them.
 I might even fix a bug or two if you make an issue!
+(Or if there's a particular version I don't have that you're wanting, I might be able to get a jar for it).

 ## Product End-of-life notice